 - 1. Bridles shall be the light show Hunter type.
 Either Snaffle, Pelham, or Kimberwick bits are acceptable.
 Figure eight nose bands, drop or flash nosebands are not permitted. - 2.
-Brow bands and cavesons other than Hunter type are not permitted.
-Colored brow bands and cavesons are not permitted. - 3.
+Brow bands and cavessons other than Hunter type are not permitted.
+Colored brow bands and cavessons are not permitted. - 3.
 Running or standing martingales, leg wraps, and/or boots are permitted - 4.
 Draw reins, artificial appliances, and bandages are prohibited. - 5.
 A judge may penalize a horse with a non-conventional type of bit or noseband. - 6.
 English Hunt, all purpose or sidesaddles made of leather or synthetic material are permitted.
 Saddle pads are required. - 7.
-All tack should be clean, properly fitting, and in good repair. - Manes and tails may be braided.
+All tack should be clean, properly fitting, and in good repair. - 8.
+Manes and tails may be braided.
 Unbraided manes and tails are not to be penalized.

-Attire - 1.
-Riders should wear traditional Hunt style coats made in a conservative color, i.e. black, navy, tweed, melton, or plaid, or other dark customary color and of a material appropriate for the area and season. - 2.
+- 1. Riders should wear traditional Hunt style coats made in a conservative color, i.e. black, navy, tweed, Melton, or plaid, or other dark customary color and of a material appropriate for the area and season. - 2.
 Shadbellys and top hats are not allowed. - 3.
 Traditional breeches or jodhpurs in buff, grey, rust, or canary worn with black or brown hunt or field boots should be worn.
 Half chaps are permitted. - 4.
 ASTM/SEI Protective equestrian helmets are required during the class and while jumping anywhere on the Competition grounds.
 Helmets must be worn in blue, black, or brown.
 All riders in all English, Hunter, Jumper and Dressage classes, or in other classes where exhibitor rides in those disciplines, rider must wear an equestrian safety riding helmet which meets or exceeds ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
 The headgear and harness must be secured and properly fitted.
-Any rider violating this rule must be immediately be prohibited from further riding until such headgear is properly in place.
+Any rider violating this rule must immediately be prohibited from further riding until such headgear is properly in place.
 Any exhibitor may wear protective headgear at any level of competition without penalty from the judge. - 5.
 Any Youth exhibitor anywhere on the show grounds while riding a horse is required to wear an equestrian safety helmet that is ATSM/SEI approved. - 6.
 Gloves, crops, bats, and spurs are optional.

-Judging Criteria and Class Specifications - 1.
-Scoring Jumpers are scored on a mathematical basis and penalty faults, which include knockdowns, disobediences, and falls. - 2.
+- 1. Scoring Jumpers are scored on a mathematical basis and penalty faults, which include knockdowns, disobediences, and falls. - 2.
 Knockdowns An obstacle is considered knocked down and four faults will be assessed, when a horse or rider, by contact - a.
 Lowers any part which established the height of the obstacle or the height of any element of a spread obstacle even when the falling part is arrested in its fall by any portion of the obstacle. - b.
-Moves any part which establishes the height of the obstacle so it rests on a different support from the one on which it was originally placed
+Moves any part which establishes the height of the obstacle so it rests on a different support from the one on which it was originally placed - c.
+Knocks down an obstacle, standard wing, automatic timing equipment or other designated markers on the start or finish lines. - d.
+If an obstacle falls after the horse leaves the ring it shall not be considered a knockdown.